zeroibc/my-mac-os/README.md

 - [Contributing](#contributing)

 ## Applications
 I use a lot of applications on my mac.
-Below is a list of the ones that I love and use the most in my day to day life, sorted by category and their importance.
+Below is a list of the ones that I love and use the most in my day to day life.

 I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) together with my [iOS setup](https://github.com/nikitavoloboev/my-ios#readme).
 And I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.